jenkinsci/gitlab-plugin/README.md

 6. Refresh the log page and you should see output

 You can also try chatting with us in the #gitlab-plugin channel on the Freenode IRC network.

+# Known bugs/issues

+This is not an exhaustive list of issues, but rather a place for us to note significant bugs that may impact your use of the plugin in certain circumstances.
+For most things, please search the [Issues](https://github.com/jenkinsci/gitlab-plugin/issues) section and open a new one if you don't find anything.
+* [#272](https://github.com/jenkinsci/gitlab-plugin/issues/272) - Plugin version 1.2.0+ does not work with GitLab Enterprise Edition, due to a bug on their side.

 # Supported GitLab versions